HadrienG2/grayscott/README.md

     * `compute-regular` leverages the fact that the computation is simpler at the center of the domain than it is at the edges in order to get more performance on the center pixels.
+    * `compute-autovec` shapes the computation in such a way that the compiler should be able to automatically vectorize most of it.
+The code is simpler and more portable than if it were written directly against harware intrinsics, but this implementation strategy also puts us at the mercy of compiler autovectorizer whims.
     * TODO: Add more backends here as they are implemented.
 - `reaction` is a binary that runs the simulation.
 It uses the same CLI argument syntax as the `xyz_gray_scott` binaries from the C++ version, but the